 Often we can avoid buying new stuff by keeping the stuff we do have in good condition.
 I learned this lesson the hard way when I broke my laptop screen through a stupid accident that could have been easily avoided.

-They are made from polycarbonate plastic, after all.
-Instead, I download music and movies and borrow DVDs from the library.
+They are made of polycarbonate plastic, after all.
+Instead, I download and stream music and movies and borrow DVDs from the library.
 (This may not be as big of an issue in 2019 as it was when I first wrote this list in 2007!)

 You can recycle old disks.
 But keep in mind that recycling is no substitute to reducing what you buy in the first place.

 Try to find electronics secondhand rather than buying new plastic, but when you do have to buy new electronic gadgets, choose those that have the least packaging and toxic materials.
 For example, thinksound ear buds are PVC-free, made from wood, and come packaged with almost no plastic.

 - Find DIY solutions for techno needs.

 For example, I knitted a cover for my iPod instead of buying a plastic one, and I crocheted new headphone ear pads when the foam on my old headphones wore out.
 And while this is not exactly techno (in fact, it’s the opposite), I also knitted and felted a new checkbook cover to avoid PVC.

 - Avoid the worst types of plastic.